 - Make a video call beforehand

-- Tell your friend or somebody you can trust where exactly are you going
+- Tell your friend or somebody you can trust where are you going

-Maybe you have already screamed it out loud on your little friend’s chat group and you have been choosing your outfit for the evening for weeks — good for you!
+Maybe you have already shared it in your chat group and you have been choosing your outfit for weeks — good for you!
 If that’s not your story, please, just tell one person you trust.
 You can tell the time, the place, share a photo and even schedule a security call with a safety question.
 You can have a bit of fun selecting that security check on a date.
-And you can share your location when — and if — going other places will take place.
+And you can share your location when — and if — you are going other places.

 - Go home alone after the first date

 Look.
 We might seem controversial a bit here.
 If you feel super confident and safe — there is absolutely nothing wrong with sex on the first date.
 Nothing wrong in wanting it and nothing wrong with not wanting it.
-As long as we are talking safety here, we remind you of what’s a most safe option — and we trust you to trust your gut feelings.
+As long as we are talking safety here, we are just reminding you of the safe option — and trust you to trust your gut feelings.
 Sometimes it tells you that even if you get on really well, you should go home alone.
 A suggestion to walk you home can be charming — unless it feels like a stranger trying to get your address.
 In case afterwards this person turns out to be not suitable as a potential long-term partner, you can protect yourself from stalking.
 If it’s getting late — you can call a friend and walk home chatting to friend and feeling protected in some way.

-- Meet in a public place and listen to your six sense
+- Meet in a public place and listen to your sixth sense

-That gut feeling we have already mentioned.
-And we will mention it again.
-It’s not to be ignored: it’s you and your body in some ways is talking to you.
-So to feel super-safe you can arrange meeting the match in a place you come often and waiter and barman do know you rather well.
-Or go to a familiar bar or to the park for a walk during the daytime.
+That gut feeling, it’s not to be ignored: Your body is talking to you.
+So to feel super-safe you can arrange the date in a place you come often.
+Go to a familiar bar or for a walk during daytime.
 If the person insists on going to some private place and you are not feeling like it, end the date.
-Your intuition tells you something is wrong?
-End the meeting.
 If you don’t feel safe, contact the waiter, bartender, or someone in the nearest proximity.
 Different countries have a variation of questions or orders that mean “help”.
-It can be the question "Is Luisa there?", or you can order “Angel shot”, which is the code when you feel sexually harassed or threatened and need help.
+It can be the question "Is Luisa there?", or you can order an “Angel shot”, which is the code when you feel sexually harassed or threatened and need help.
 “Angela” ordered “neat” means needing an escort out of the situation, “on ice” calls for taxi, and “with lime” asks for police call.
-This help is offered by workers of the restaurant.
 Sometimes there is a special poster in the female toilet with the code words and rules how to get help in a dangerous situation.

 - Keep an eye on your drink and know your limits with alcohol and drugs

 Yes, having a drink makes it easier to relax on a date.
-It makes you less nervous.
 It’s perfectly fine — if you know yourself well enough.
 Know your limits and be aware of the effects drugs and alcohol have on you.
-If you find your date trying to fill you up and urging you to drink more than you're comfortable with, ask what’s going on and tell that you are not ok with it.
+If you find your date is trying to fill you up and urging you to drink more than you're comfortable with, ask what’s going on and tell that you are not ok with it.
 If you don’t want to have another drink — it’s not a question of being “nice”, it’s your own body and your own comfort.

-If you don’t know the place and your shady date is a usual here — be more alert.
+If you don’t know the place and your date is a usual here — be more alert.
 You can even only accept closed bottles or drinks from the waiter or bartender.
 Substances mixed into drinks to facilitate sexual assault are usually colorless, tasteless and odorless.
 Always keep your charged cell phone and other valuables (wallet, keys, bag, etc.) with you.
-But really if things are getting that bad — better leave.
+But if things are really getting shady — better leave.

 You will have time to tell your amazing match about everything you want.
 Your childhood and your phone number, your home address and where you keep your spare key, your best friends names and your stories — it’s all cool and it all matters.
 You are amazing and that person you fancy deserves to know it all — when you know enough about them.
 So just a little hold on to the details like your full name, place of residence and place of work, as well as your cell phone number and your business or private email address.
 The safest way is to use a nickname or a shorten cute version of your name when dating online.

 Now that you know sooooooo many things that can keep you safe — make sure that it doesn’t scare you off dating online.
-Once you know it, you know it.
-Just keep it in mind that having your worries is normal, and it’s okay to care about your safety, online or offline.
-We talk about safety for a reason to make you feel comfortable and at ease while dating.
-Have fun and secure pleasures on the safe rules.
+Just keep it in mind that worrying is normal.
+It’s okay to care about your safety, online or offline.
+Have fun!